Pacing and energy management

 Balancing out activity and rest is sometimes called “energy management,” “activity management” or simply “pacing,” which is the term Action for M.E. – and the people we support – most often use.
 “Energy management” is a term more often used by health professionals, as it includes more than just pacing, such as planning and prioritising and managing sleep.

 It’s important to note that pacing can mean different things to different people.
 Some clinicians consider pacing to be about carefully managing activity and other stressors to avoid post-exertional malaise.
 You may also hear references to the “energy envelope” theory, which is about keeping the activities you undertake within your available energy levels.
-The majority of our Pacing for people with M.E. booklet focuses on this sort of pacing.

 Other clinicians consider pacing a way to first stabilise then gradually build up increases in activity, sometimes called “pacing up," which we also cover in our pacing booklet.
 As with any symptom management approach, pacing up, or not, is your choice.
 Our 2019 Big Survey (see above) found that around one in five respondents successfully increased activity through pacing up, with one in three saying that they tried gradually to do this, but found it unmanageable.